mlr-org/mlr/tutorial/README.md

   and updates the docs on change.
 * Sometimes function names collide.
 These packages must be loaded _first_ in "build".
 That way mlr overwrites these functions again, e.g. caret::train.
+* The build caches the output of running the R commands in the cache/ directory.
+  If your R setup has changed (e.g. new version of mlr), you should delete everything in the cache directory to make sure that the tutorial is regenerated with the new code.